kuntiniong/concert-ticket-app/README.md

 ### 3. Building the Frontend
 - 3.1 Import the shadcn components through the shadcn CLI ```npx shadcn@latest add card dialog button input```
-- 3.2 Create the components and the home page and manage state with state hooks
+- 3.2 Create the components and the home page and manage the states with state hooks
 - 3.3 Integrate API calls using Fetch and effect hooks

 #### File Structure for the Frontend: